William Wentworth: Death and burial

-Wentworth died on 20 March 1872 at Merley House, Wimborne, Dorset, in England.
+Wentworth died on 20 March 1872 at Merley House, Wimborne, Dorset, England.
 His combined wealth at the time of his passing was £170,000.
 At his request his body was returned to Sydney for burial.
 He was given the colony's first state funeral on 6 May 1873, a day declared by the governor as a public holiday.
-Around 65,000 people lined the route of the funeral procession to Vaucluse where Wentworth was buried.
+Around 65,000 people lined the route of the funeral procession to Vaucluse, where Wentworth was buried.
 The Wentworth Mausoleum was soon after constructed over his grave, overseen by his wife Sarah.

 Marriage and family

 Wentworth had hoped to marry Elizabeth Macarthur, daughter of Elizabeth and John Macarthur, believing such a Wentworth–Macarthur union would ensure him as the head of the pastoral aristocracy.
 Macarthur did not approve the marriage, however, particularly after Macarthur and Wentworth had a dispute over a loan of money.